 What is hemp?

 Although a cannabis plant like marijuana, industrial hemp is grown commercially for its seeds and stalks which are used to produce a number of products.
-You may have seen hemp seed oil (which isn’t the same as CBD oil), body care products, paper and textiles, and even biofuels made from hemp.
+You may have seen hemp seed oil (which isn’t the same as hemp oil), body care products, paper and textiles, and even biofuels made from hemp.

-Hemp is usually grown outdoors, and male plants are encouraged rather than removed.
+Hemp is usually grown outdoors, and male plants are sometimes encouraged rather than removed.
 Unlike marijuana, hemp grows sturdy and tall, often reaching up to 6 feet or more in height.
 Because it’s grown outdoors, hemp is ideal for growing using organic and sustainable practices.